 - Were you left waiting or were you seen on time?
-Everything doesn’t always run on time but hopefully you were seen within 10 minutes of your appointed time.
+Everything doesn’t always run on time but hopefully, you were seen within 10 minutes of your appointed time.

 - Did the dentist try to get to know you a little or did the talk go straight to your teeth?
 Social skills or bedside manner is important.
-Not taking the time to get to know a little something about you speaks about whether your dentist will look at you as person or a mouth with teeth.
+Not taking the time to get to know a little something about you speaks about whether your dentist will look at you as a person or a mouth with teeth.

 - Did the dentist seem rushed?
 Dental offices are run with different philosophies.
-If the dentist focuses on the personal relationships along with the clinical exam you should not get the sense that the dentist is rushed.
+If the dentist focuses on personal relationships along with the clinical exam you should not get the sense that the dentist is rushed.
 They should be able to focus on you as a person.
 Not only that you should sense that they WANT to focus on you as a person and genuinely want to get to know you past your teeth.